PIC Conference Information

 Facility Tours – TBA

 Speakers: Please check the program for the time of your talk.
 A PC will be available along with a widescreen projector.
 For Mac users, an HDMI cable with various adapters is available.
 PowerPoint slides are encouraged.
 Please give your PowerPoint slides to the AV staff during registration material pick up.
 It is recommended that you also bring any videos as separate files.
-All presentations are 25 minutes + 5 minutes discussion, except for the NCI Co-Clinical Imaging Session, which has 20 minutes per speaker for presentation + questions.
+All presentations are 25 minutes + 5 minutes discussion.

 PIC attendees may present two types of posters: Facility posters and scientific posters.
 Facility posters are intended to describe the equipment available and the type of research conducted in your preclinical imaging center.
 Scientific posters are intended to highlight a specific preclinical imaging project.